cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 To access azimuth navigate to: [log in](https://portal.azimuth.jasmin.ac.uk/).

-This will take you to the login page shown in the image below.
+This will take you to the landing page shown in the image below.

+{{<image src="img/docs/azimuth-images/Azimuth-landing-Page.jpg" caption="Landing page">}}

+In the top right-hand corner of the landing page, click on the Sign in button and enter your JASMIN username and password on the login page that appears.

 {{<image src="img/docs/azimuth-images/Azimuth-Login-Page.jpg" caption="Log in">}}

-In the top right-hand corner of the login page click on the Sign in button and enter your JASMIN username and password and click on sign in.

-{{<image src="img/docs/azimuth-images/Azimuth-landing-Page.jpg" caption="Dashboard">}}

 Once you have successifully signed in, you will land on the Azimuth cloud Dashboard as shown below.

 {{<image src="img/docs/azimuth-images/Azimuth-list-of-Tenants-Page.jpg" caption="List of Tenants">}}

-Here you will see a list of 1 or more projects/tenancies you have been granted access.
+Here, you will see a list of 1 or more projects/tenancies you have been granted access to.

 {{<image src="img/docs/azimuth-images/azimuth-tenancy-platform-landing-page.jpg" caption="Platform landing page">}}